thatvirdiguy/thatvirdiguy.github.io/_posts/2022-02-16-hack-the-box:-lame.md

 That "'Username' map script' Command Execution" looked interesting, so I started reading more on that –  which lead me to [CVE-2007-2447](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2007-2447). "[...] allows remote attackers to execute arbitrary commands via shell".
 Perfect.

-I looked it up in Rapid7's Vulnerability & Exploit Database and got a simplied explaination of what makes this vulnerability tick.
-Apparently, passing a username containing shell meta characteres confuses one of the functions that calls external scripts defined in config.
+I looked it up in Rapid7's Vulnerability & Exploit Database and got a simplified explaination of what makes this vulnerability tick.
+Apparently, passing a username containing shell meta characteres confuses one of the functions that calls external scripts defined in Samba config.
 Or something like that.
-[Here](https://www.samba.org/samba/security/CVE-2007-2447.html) is Samba's blog for this vulnerability on their product and [here](https://www.rapid7.com/db/modules/exploit/multi/samba/usermap_script/) is Rapid7's explaination of it.
+[Here](https://www.samba.org/samba/security/CVE-2007-2447.html) is Samba's blog post for this vulnerability on their product and [here](https://www.rapid7.com/db/modules/exploit/multi/samba/usermap_script/) is Rapid7's explaination of it.

 I didn't want to use Metasploit on this and just be done with it, though looking at that Rapid7 page, that does seem to be the easiest way to pwn this box.
-[Line 74](https://github.com/rapid7/metasploit-framework/blob/master//modules/exploits/multi/samba/usermap_script.rb#L74) of source code linked on that page did give me an idea, though.
+[Line 74](https://github.com/rapid7/metasploit-framework/blob/master//modules/exploits/multi/samba/usermap_script.rb#L74) of the source code linked on that page did give me an idea, though.
 I was hoping something like the following would work—

 ```
 ┌──(thatvirdiguy㉿kali)-[~]